-International Friendship Day is observed each July 30, thanks to the UN, and the United States celebrates National Friendship Day on the first Sunday in August, and has done for more than 100 years.
+National Best Friend Day is Wednesday, June 8, and International Friendship Day is observed each year on July 30.
+The United States has celebrated National Friendship Day on the first Sunday in August for more than 100 years.
 Make sure these days are on your calendar!
-A beautiful way to show a friend that you care about them and appreciate them is by sending an arrangement of flowers that specifically symbolize friendship.
+A beautiful way to show a friend that you care about them and appreciate them – any time of the year – is by sending an arrangement of flowers that specifically symbolize friendship.

 Seven types of friendship flowers